camatcode/aura/README.md

 }
 ```

-All Aura tests expect to connect to a local hex instance and will purposely crash if it discovers it's connecting
+All Aura tests expect to connect to a local hex instance and will **purposely crash** if it discovers it's testing
-to hex.pm.
+against hex.pm.

+## FAQ

+> Why not use hex_core?

+Fantastic question!
+I'd say for most cases, you should just use hex_core, or the associated Mix tasks to interact with
+Hex.
+But here are a couple of motivations for using Aura.

+1. hex_core can be intimidating to folks without a strong erlang background.
+2. Aura is meant to be friendly to Elixir folks.
+3. Aura's first aim is to be documented **from hell and back**.
+4. The maintainer has larger plans that would use Aura as a base.